-- Provide education programs to a growing and diverse student population.
-We serve students of diverse age, cultures, socioeconomic backgrounds, and abilities. - Offer quality career education programs at the certificate and associates degree level, as documented by institutional and student outcome assessment processes, that allow students to model and demonstrate the desired competencies, skills, and behaviors identified by employers for entry-level employment and career advancement. - Provide for the development of information literacy and other general core abilities that empower students as lifelong learners and knowledgeable citizens of the global community. - Provide quality education through delivery formats that are conducive to the needs of the student population. - UP-SERVE students by providing support services and a caring environment that assists them in achieving their educational and employment goals.
+- Provide educational programs to a growing and diverse student population.
+We serve students of diverse age, cultures, socioeconomic backgrounds, and abilities. - Offer quality career education programs at the certificate and associates degree level, as documented by institutional and student outcome assessment processes, that allow students to model and demonstrate the desired competencies, skills, and behaviors identified by employers for entry-level employment and career advancement. - Provide quality education through delivery formats that are conducive to the needs of the student population. - Up-serve students by providing support services and a caring environment that assists them in achieving their educational and employment goals.

-- Foster a collaborative organizational culture that values the involvement of employees in institutional effectiveness, student learning outcomes assessment, planning, and improvement processes and provides them an opportunity for personal professional development. - Pursue communication, collaboration, and alliances with educational institutions, organizations, governments, and associations on a local, regional, national, and international basis. - Promote a quality teaching, learning, and working environment, by providing the management, policies and procedures, human capital, facilities, learning resources, equipment, and new technologies that enhance and extend quality programs and services. - Efficiently and responsibly use our fiscal resources to provide a quality educational experience for our students and ensure our capacity to continually grow and develop as a financially sound and stable institution.
+- Foster a collaborative organizational culture that values the involvement of employees in institutional effectiveness, student learning outcomes assessment, planning, and improvement processes and provides them an opportunity for personal professional development. - Pursue collaboration and alliances with organizations, governments, and associations on a local, regional, national, and international basis. - Promote a quality teaching, learning, and working environment, by providing the management, policies and procedures, human capital, facilities, learning resources, equipment, and new technologies that enhance and extend quality programs and services. - Efficiently and responsibly use our fiscal resources to provide a quality educational experience for our students and ensure our capacity to continually grow and develop as a financially sound and stable institution